-Julie Waras Brogren has extensive experience from life science leadership and commercialization, including cross-functional drug launches and medical devices.
-Julie was previously President of BresoTEC, Canada and has held various leadership positions at Novo Nordisk in Denmark and Brazil, including as Senior Director of the Launch Office for the Victoza® GLP-a and Degludec® insulin launches.
+Julie Waras Brogren has more than 20 years experience from life science leadership and commercialization, including cross-functional drug launches and medical devices.
+Julie was previously President of BresoTEC, Canada and has held various leadership positions at Novo Nordisk in Denmark and Latin America, including as Senior Director of the Launch Office for the Victoza® GLP-a and degludec insulin launches.
 Julie also has board experience from life science companies.
-Julie started her career at Accenture.
+She started her career at Accenture.
+Julie joined Ascelia in 2020 as CCO and in 2022 she also became Deputy CEO.
+Since 2023, she is also responsible for the duties of CFO and Investor Relations.